miajl/r1_assignment_2/README.md

 ## Operating Instructions

+This package requires the provided assignment_2_2023 package to be installed.

 ### Launching

 In your catkin workspace, run catkin_make.
 Then launch the following
 ```
 roslaunch r1_assignment_2 assignment2.launch
 ```
-Check that you can see the laser scan in rviz.
+IMPORTANT: Check that you can see the laser scan in rviz.
 If not, replace the robot2_laser.gazebo file with the one in the melodic_laser branch of the robot_description repo.

 ### Setting Targets